FMO aims to maintain a strong capital position that exceeds regulatory requirements and supports its AAA rating.

 Following specific provisions in the CRR, FMO is required to deduct from its regulatory capital significant and insignificant stakes for subordinated loans and (in)direct holdings of financial sector entities above certain thresholds.
 These thresholds correspond to approximately 10% of regulatory capital.
 Exposures below the 10% thresholds are risk weighted accordingly.

-The Pillar 2 guidance (P2G) determines the adequate level of capital to be maintained above the existing capital requirements in order to have sufficient capital buffer to withstand stressed situations.
+The Pillar 2 guidance (P2G) determines the adequate level of capital to be maintained above the existing capital requirements to have sufficient capital buffer to withstand stressed situations.
 The P2G is a non-binding requirement and no automatic restrictions on distributions of dividends or bonuses are imposed.

 FMO's regulatory target capital ratio incorporates the fully phased-in capital requirement by DNB supplemented with